Before reading advanced treatment, please view our page on “Basic Treatment” so you understand general information regarding treatment.

 - Basic shovels or clippers.

 “Manual control techniques use only non-mechanized hand tools.
-They are typically labor intensive, expensive and best suited to treat small patches or very sparse infestations spread across a large area.
+They are typically labor-intensive, expensive and best suited to treat small patches or very sparse infestations spread across a large area.
 Examples include hand-pulling, lopping, and cutting the plants below the root crown using shovel type tools.
-Manual control methods can be appropriate treatment for perennials such as shrubs and trees that will not stump sprout after cutting or in areas where certain tools may not be appropriate, such as herbicide use near rare plants.
+Manual control methods can be an appropriate treatment for perennials such as shrubs and trees that will not stump sprout after cutting or in areas where certain tools may not be appropriate, such as herbicide use near rare plants.
 Before plants produce seeds, flowering heads and any existing seeds are bagged and disposed of properly.
 One successful use of manual control has been the treatment of spotted and diffuse knapweed and mullein.
 These plants have been consistently hand-pulled and have not spread into the wilderness.”

 One great advantage of manual control methods is that they can be readily employed by volunteers.